Grand Monster Slam

-Grand Monster Slam is a video game for the Amiga, Commodore 64, Atari ST and DOS.
-It is somewhat based on the 1985 arcade game Penguin Wars.
+Grand Monster Slam is a sports video game for the Amiga, Commodore 64, Atari ST, and MS-DOS.
+It is somewhat based on the 1985 arcade video game Penguin Wars.
 In Amiga Powers first All Time Top One Hundred in the inaugural 'Issue 0', it was declared to be the 100th best Amiga game of all time.
 It never reappeared in the top 100 and its initial inclusion was said to be due to the insistence of a single writer.
 In March 2017 the source code of the game became available via the Internet Archive.